louisjensen/cellular-automaton/README.md

 ### Primary Roles

-We worked as a group for the whole project and all contributed to each portion.
+In the first sprint our primary roles were as follows:
+* Justin Kim: Simulation
+* Louis Lee: Visualization
+* Louis Jensen: Configuration

+In the second sprint we began to work together more and contributed to all parts.

 ### Resources Used